 Moroccan Beef and Lamb meatballs are great for the summer.
 They’re perfect to take with you to picnics and potlucks.
 Your friends will love you for bringing them to your 4th of July BBQ.
 The hotdog and burgers will be blown out of the water!

-Moroccan Spices & Herbs
+Moroccan Spices and Herbs

 Cumin comes from a plant in the parsley family.
 The fruit is dried and ground to make the cumin.
 It’s very aromatic and tends to give food a very earthy and warm flavor.
-It’s commonly used in curries, meats, beans, soups and stews.
+It’s commonly used in curries, meats, beans, soups, and stews.

 You’ll also find fresh parsley, cilantro and mint in these meatballs.
 Parsley is frequently used as a garnish in Western cultures, but here it helps to round out the flavor of the meatballs.